january3/lua_for_r_users/README.md

  * [Programming in lua](https://www.lua.org/pil/contents.html) if you are feeling fancy
- * [lua reference manual](https://www.lua.org/manual/) if you are a software engineer or some other kind of deviant
+ * [lua reference manual](https://www.lua.org/manual/) if you are a software engineer or some other kind of extraterrestrial

 # Similar stuff